Bokep

 Chivalry, or the chivalric language, is an informal and varying code of conduct developed in Europe between 1170 and 1220.
 It is associated with the medieval Christian institution of knighthood, with knights being members of various chivalric orders, and with knights' and gentlemen's behaviours which were … See more

 The term "chivalry" derives from the Old French term chevalerie, which can be translated as "horse soldiery".
-Originally, the term referred … See more
+Originally, the term referred only to horse-mounted men, from the … See more

 End of chivalry

-WEBAn order of chivalry, order of knighthood, chivalric order, or equestrian order is an order of knights, [1] typically founded during or inspired by the original Catholic military orders of the Crusades (c.
-1099–1291) and paired with …
+An order of chivalry, order of knighthood, chivalric order, or equestrian order is an order of knights, typically founded during or inspired by the original Catholic military orders of the Crusades (c.
+1099–1291) and paired with medieval concepts of ideals of chivalry.

 Chivalry - Simple English Wikipedia, the free encyclopedia